eiffel-community/eiffel-gerrit-plugin/src/main/resources/Documentation/about.md

 :   URL of REMReM publish service.(More about REMReM publish here: <https://eiffel-community.github.io/eiffel-remrem-publish/serviceUsage.html>)

 eiffel-agen.remrem-username
+:   Required, if you have this enabled in REMReM Publish configurations.(More about REMReM publish configurations here: <https://eiffel-community.github.io/eiffel-remrem-publish/serviceUsage.html>)
-:   Credentials towards REMReM to authenticate a user.
+    Credentials towards REMReM to authenticate a user.

 eiffel-agen.remrem-password
+:   Required, if you have this enabled in REMReM Publish configurations.(More about REMReM publish configurations here: <https://eiffel-community.github.io/eiffel-remrem-publish/serviceUsage.html>)
-:   Credentials towards REMReM to authenticate a user
+    Credentials towards REMReM to authenticate a user

 Example: